phalcon-orphanage/docs/en/reference/models.rst

     //Get the last record
     $robot = robots->getLast();

 Note that resultsets can be serialized to store it to a cache or some backend you want.
-But also note thatthis forces to Phalcon_Model to unroll each row in the resultset into a big array consuming more memory, at least for one moment.
+But also note that this forces to Phalcon_Model to unroll each row in the resultset into a big array consuming more memory, at least for one moment.

 .. code-block:: php